 The Norwegian National Contact Point can provide information on the rules applicable to healthcare in Norway.
-It can also help you to find your way around in the Norwegian health service.
-As a patient from another EEA country, you can opt to use a public-sector or private-sector healthcare provider.
+It can also help patients to find their way around in the Norwegian health service.
+A patient from another EEA country can opt to use a public-sector or private-sector healthcare provider.

 Treatment within the Norwegian public health service

 For a number of types of treatments in Norway, the waiting lists are long.
-You will have to join the same queue for healthcare like anyone else in Norway.
+EEA citizens will have to join the same queue for healthcare like anyone else in Norway.

 In the case of high demand for treatment, there is a risk that a given hospital is unable to accept citizens other than those who reside within the hospital's catchment region.
-You will then have to find an alternative hospital with capacity.
+EEA citizens will then have to find an alternative hospital with capacity.

 In Norway, the health system requires everyone to have a referral from a medical professional in order to consult and be attended by the specialist health service.
-This will also apply to you, as a resident of another EEA country.
+This will also apply to residents of another EEA country.

-The rules applied by your own national insurer determine the terms and conditions applicable to reimbursement.
+The rules applied by the EEA citizen's own national insurer, determine the terms and conditions applicable to reimbursement.

 Authorisation and specialisation

-If you require proof that your treatment provider is an authorised/licensed practitioner, or proof of his/her specialism, you can either ask to have this documented by the treatment provider, or request their Health Personnel Registration (HPR) number or date of birth.
-Using their HPR no./date of birth you will be able to download a copy of their professional credentials from the website of the Norwegian Registration Authority for Health Personnel (SAK).
+If there is a requirement of proof that the treatment provider is an authorised/licensed practitioner, or proof of his/her specialism, one can either ask to have this documented by the treatment provider, or request their Health Personnel Registration (HPR) number or date of birth.
+Using their HPR no./date of birth one will be able to download a copy of their professional credentials from the website of the Norwegian Registration Authority for Health Personnel (SAK).

 Patient injury compensation

 All forms of medical treatment entail a risk.
-Should anything go wrong during your treatment, you can file a claim for compensation with the Norwegian System of Patient Injury Compensation (NPE).
+Should anything go wrong during the treatment, the patient can file a claim for compensation with the Norwegian System of Patient Injury Compensation (NPE).

 The Norwegian Health and Social Services Ombudsman

-The Norwegian Health and Social Services Ombudsman can provide advice and guidance on your rights as a patient.
-Contact the Ombudsman representing the Norwegian county in which you will be receiving treatment.
+The Norwegian Health and Social Services Ombudsman can provide advice and guidance on rights as a patient.
+The patient can contact the Ombudsman representing the Norwegian county in which she/he will be receiving treatment.

 The European Health Insurance Card

-In the event of a medical emergency while you are holidaying in Norway, you are well-advised to carry a European Health Insurance Card (EHIC).
-This is proof that you have the right to receive necessary healthcare from a healthcare provider under the Norwegian public health service.
-Learn more about your healthcare rights in Norway as a tourist from an EEA country or Switzerland.
+In the event of a medical emergency while an EEA-citizen are holidaying in Norway, they are well-advised to carry a European Health Insurance Card (EHIC).
+This is proof that they have the right to receive necessary healthcare from a healthcare provider under the Norwegian public health service.
+Learn more about healthcare rights in Norway for tourists from an EEA country or Switzerland.

 The right to receive healthcare in another EEA country is no substitute for personal travel insurance.